+Now we know that roaches can easily protect themselves.
+But it still doesn’t justify the huge number of this creature.
+Well, cockroaches are one of the most highly reproductive insects.
 A female cockroach spawns many eggs sufficient for the birth of 180 cockroaches in 303 days.
-Assuming that one half of these young ones are females, then in another three hundred days the number of cockroaches would go up to 27,270!
+If we assume that one-half of these young ones are females, then in another three hundred days, the number of cockroaches would go up to 27,270.
+This explains their unlimited number on our planet.